Dunedin-based Skeggs Group continues to divest assets, earlier this year selling its Pacifica Shipping business to China Navigation Company.

 The company is a key player in Queenstown, Milford Sound and Te Anau through South Discoveries, purchased in 2008.

 Reflecting its tourism focus, the company’s head office, once Dunedin-based, is now tucked away in an industrial area near Queenstown’s airport.

-Southern Discoveries, formerly known as Milford Sound Red Boats, boasts in its stable Te Anau-based Go Milford coach and cruise business, Milford Sound Cruises, the Milford Discovery Centre & Underwater Observatory, Harrisons Cove Kayaking, the Blue Duck Cafe and Bar and Queenstown Lake Cruise.
+Skeggs boasts in its stable Te Anau-based Go Milford coach and cruise business, Milford Sound Cruises, the Milford Discovery Centre & Underwater Observatory, Harrisons Cove Kayaking, the Blue Duck Cafe and Bar and Queenstown Lake Cruise.

-Later this year, the company will launch its multi-million dollar catamaran on Lake Wakatipu, which will carry up to 150 passengers to Mt Nicholas Station.
+Its growth in Queenstown has included a multi-million dollar catamaran on Lake Wakatipu, which carries up to 150 passengers to Mt Nicholas Station.

-The Milford Sound Development Authority – 49% owned by Skeggs Group – opened a $6 million harbour facility upgrade in May, including a new breakwater and additional wharves.
+The Milford Sound Development Authority – 49% owned by Skeggs Group – opened a $6 million harbour facility upgrade last year, including a new breakwater and additional wharves.

 Skeggs Group’s other interests include Akarua winery and Skeggs Bluff Oysters.